Canon 80D vs Nikon D90

 It is notable that the 80D has a microphone port, which is missing on the D90.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 80D and the D90 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the D90 have been discontinued, but can regularly be found used on ebay.
 The D90 was replaced by the Nikon D7000, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 80D and D90 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Nikon D90 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 80D or the Nikon D90 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.